-Other treatments for sickle cell anemia may include:
+Other treatments for sickle cell disease may include:

 - Medicines that reduce the amount of iron in the body.

-Treatments that may be needed to manage complications of sickle cell anemia include:
+Treatments that may be needed to manage complications of sickle cell disease include:

 - Dialysis or kidney transplant for kidney disease